groonga/groonga/doc/source/reference/api/grn_ctx.rst

 -------

-:c:type:`grn_ctx` is the most important object. :c:type:`grn_ctx` keeps the current infomation such as:
+:c:type:`grn_ctx` is the most important object. :c:type:`grn_ctx` keeps the current information such as:

 * The last occurred error.
 * The current encoding.